MadaPas/MadaPas/README.md

-## 🎓 I'm a Bachelor Software Development student at KEA School of Design and Technology in Copenhagen - Denmark, and also Full Stack Javascript Developer at School of applied technology <​/salt>, Gothenburg - Sweden
+## 🎓 I'm a Bachelor Software Development student at KEA School of Design and Technology in Copenhagen - Denmark
+## 🧰 At the same time, I am a Stack Javascript Developer at School of applied technology <​/salt>, Gothenburg - Sweden

 - 🔭 I’m currently developing several NodeJs applications.
 - 🌱 I’m currently learning React.